brentsnook/shokkenki-consumer/features/terms/README.md

-Shokkenki terms are used to describe parts of a request or response.
-They are defined by a consumer as criteria for matching a request or specifying what it expects in a response.
+Shokkenki terms are criteria used by a consumer to describe parts of a request or response.

-Terms can be used in consumer tests to generate example responses or in provider tests to ensure that a particular reponse adheres to the contract laid out by the consumer.
+**Terms define criteria**.
+Terms can be used by a prover stub to match incoming requests or by an acutal provider and its tests to ensure that a response is as the consumer expects.

+**Terms have examples**.
+An example can be generated for each term and a stubbed provider uses these examples when generating a response.

 Some terms are composable; they can contain other terms and form complex expressions.
 They are designed to allow a consumer to specify only what it cares about.